 Privacy Enhancing Technologies (PETs) are a suite of tools that can help maximise the use of data by reducing risks inherent to data use.
 Some PETs provide new tools for anonymisation, while others enable collaborative analysis on privately-held datasets, allowing data to be used without disclosing copies of data.
 PETs are multi-purpose: they can reinforce data governance choices, serve as tools for data collaboration or enable greater accountability through audit.
 For these reasons, PETs have also been described as “Partnership Enhancing Technologies” or “Trust Technologies”.

 What is data privacy, and why is it important?

 The data we generate every day holds a lot of value and potentially also contains sensitive information that individuals or organisations might not wish to share with everyone.
 The protection of personal or sensitive data featured prominently in the social and ethical tensions identified in our 2017 British Academy and Royal Society report Data management and use: Governance in the 21st century.
-For example, how can organisations best use data for public good whilst protecting sensitive information about individuals?
-Under other circumstances, how can they share data with groups with competing interests whilst protecting commercially or otherwise sensitive information?

-Privacy in Practice
+Privacy in Practice (2019)

 The 2019 project was informed by a series of conversations and evidence gathering events, involving a range of stakeholders across academia, government and the private sector (also see the project terms of reference and 2019 Working Group).

-On a related topic, the Royal Society also partnered with The Israel Academy of Sciences and Humanities to organise a workshop exploring notions of privacy as an individual and public good, how digital technologies might have changed concepts of privacy, and how individuals, organisations and societies manage privacy, including through technology.
+On a related topic, in 2017 the Royal Society also partnered with The Israel Academy of Sciences and Humanities to organise a workshop exploring notions of privacy as an individual and public good, how digital technologies might have changed concepts of privacy, and how individuals, organisations and societies manage privacy, including through technology.
 A note of discussions at this workshop (PDF) is available to download.